Emmajd12/deepoint/README.md

-This branch trains a small baseline DeePoint model using a limited subset of the DP Dataset.
+This branch trains a small DeePoint model with modified data augmentation.
-The goal is to produce a CPU-feasible baseline that can be directly compared to an augmented model.
+The purpose is to measure whether augmentation improves performance relative to the baseline-small branch.

 ────────────────────────
-WHY A SMALL BASELINE
+EXPERIMENT RULES
 ────────────────────────

-The full DP Dataset contains millions of frames and is not feasible to train on a CPU-only laptop.
-For a controlled academic experiment, a small subset is sufficient if:
+To ensure a fair comparison:

-- the same data subset is used consistently
+- the same dataset subset is used
-- training time and settings are fixed
-- comparisons are made relative to that baseline
+- the same training duration is used
+- the same demo video is used
+- only augmentation behavior is changed

 ────────────────────────
-DATASET SETUP
+AUGMENTATION STRATEGY
 ────────────────────────

-Only a single venue is used (example):
-2023-01-17-livingroom

-The following folders are required locally: data/frames/2023-01-17-livingroom/ data/labels/2023-01-17-livingroom/ data/keypoints/

-These folders are not committed to GitHub.
+Augmentation is applied in joint space rather than image space.
+This avoids expensive image transformations and is suitable for CPU-only training.

+Examples of augmentation applied:
+- small Gaussian noise added to joint coordinates
+- applied only during training
+- disabled during validation and demo inference

+This simulates natural pose estimation noise and encourages robustness.

 ────────────────────────
-TRAINING SETTINGS
+TRAINING
 ────────────────────────

-Key constraints:
-- CPU-only training
-- very small batch size
-- very small shrink_rate
-- short training duration (e.g. 1 epoch)

-Example command:
-python src/main.py task=train hardware.gpus=1 hardware.bs=2 hardware.nworkers=0 shrink_rate=0.001

-This produces:
-- TensorBoard logs in lightning_logs/
-- a trained checkpoint saved automatically by PyTorch Lightning
+Training is run using the same command structure as baseline-small, with augmentation enabled via configuration or dataset logic.

+The resulting checkpoint is stored separately from baseline weights.

 ────────────────────────
-BASELINE OUTPUTS
+EVALUATION
 ────────────────────────

-Using the trained checkpoint:
+Evaluation uses:
-- demo.py is run on the same demo video
+- the same demo video
+- the same demo script
+- the same probability extraction process

+Outputs:
-- a processed video is generated
+- augmented demo video
-- per-frame pointing probabilities are recorded
+- per-frame pointing probabilities
-- probability plots are generated from the terminal output
+- probability distribution plots

-These results define the baseline for comparison.
+These results are compared directly against the baseline-small outputs.

+────────────────────────
+INTERPRETATION
+────────────────────────

+Any change in:
+- probability distribution
+- pointing stability
+- direction consistency

+can be attributed to augmentation alone, since all other variables are held constant.